umbraco/UmbracoDocs/Getting-Started/Manuals/Editor/Media-Management/Working-with-Images-and-Files.md

 ## Moving an Image or File

-You can easily move media between folders within the Media section using the Move function.
+You can move media between folders within the Media section using the Move function.

 1. Select the image you want to move.
 2. Right click the image and click ***Move*** from the context menu.